-7.2.1 ITU-T recommends that the maximum number of digits of the national (significant) number, N(S)N, should be equal to 15 - n, where n is the number of digits of the country code.

-7.2.2 The N(S)N is used to select the destination subscriber (in clause 7, the term "subscriber" means a human subscriber or a point where a service is provided).
+- 7.2.1 The ITU-T recommends that the maximum number of digits of the National (Significant) Number, N(S)N, should be equal to 15 n, where n is the number of digits of the country code. - 7.2.2 The N(S)N is used to select the destination subscriber (in clause 7, the term "subscriber" means a human subscriber or a point where a service is provided).
 In selecting the destination subscriber, however, it may be necessary to select a destination network.
-To accomplish this selection, the N(S)N code field comprises a national destination code (NDC) followed by the subscriber's number (SN).
-The NDC and SN may be inseparably connected in some national applications to form a single composite dialling sequence.

-7.2.3 The NDC field, if used, will be variable in length depending upon the requirements of the destination country.
-Each NDC may have one of the following structures:

-- a) a destination network (DN) code, which can be used to select a destination network serving the destination subscribers; - b) a trunk code (TC); - c) any combination of destination network (DN) code and trunk code (TC).
+To accomplish this selection, the N(S)N code field comprises a National Destination Code (NDC) followed by the Subscriber's Number (SN).
+The NDC and SN may be inseparably connected in some national applications to form a single composite dialling sequence. - 7.2.3 The NDC field, if used, will be variable in length depending upon the requirements of the destination country.
+Each NDC may have one of the following structures: - a) a Destination Network (DN) code, which can be used to select a destination network serving the destination subscribers; - b) a Trunk Code (TC); - c) any combination of Destination Network (DN) code and Trunk Code (TC).

-The NDCs of a geographic country code may consist of one of the above structures or others as defined by national numbering plan administrators.
+The NDCs of an Administration may consist of one of the above structures or others as defined by national numbering plan administrators.

 NOTE - The sequences DN-TC and TC-DN are a national matter.
-The various NDC options (TC/DN) are reflected in Figure 6.
+The various NDC options (TC/DN) are reflected in Figure 5.